adinarmey/munging-open-data/manuscript/chapter02.md

 To examine these names further, what I might do is simply extract the first five names into a list, and use this list to plot time series as before:

-    # get a list of 5 names to try plotting
     best5 = list(boyscompared.sort("reldelta").tail().index)
     propseries[best5].plot(subplots=True,figsize=(12,10),
                            title="Trends in five names")